 Equilibrate the kit components and samples to room temperature before use.
-It is recommended to plot a standard curve for each test.
+It is recommended to plot a standard curve for each test

 - Set standard, test sample and control (zero) wells on the pre-coated plate and record their positions.
 It is recommended to measure each standard and sample in duplicate or triplicate.
-Add the solution at the bottom of each well without touching the side walls.
-Mix the standards and samples up and down to be homogeneous before adding into the wells but avoid adding bubbles. - 2.
+Add the solution at the bottom of each well without touching the side walls. - 2.
 Add 50 μl of the diluted standards into the standard wells.
 Aliquot 50 μl Standard Diluent Buffer to the control (zero) well. - 3.
 Add 50 μl of appropriately diluted sample into the test sample wells.
 Add the solution at the bottom of each well without touching the side wall.
 Shake the plate mildly to mix thoroughly. - 4.
 Immediately aliquot 50 μl of Detection Reagent A working solution (if it appears cloudy mix gently until the solution is uniform) to each well.
 Shake the plate gently to mix thoroughly (a microplate shaker is recommended). - 5.
 Seal the plate with a cover and incubate for 1 h at 37°C. - 6.
 Remove the cover and discard the solution.
 Wash the plate 3 times with 1X Wash Buffer.
 Fill each well completely with Wash buffer (350 μl) using a multi-channel Pipette or autowasher (1-2 minute soaking period is recommended).
 Complete removal of liquid at each step is essential for good performance.
 After the final wash, remove any remaining Wash Buffer by aspirating or decanting.
 Invert the plate and blot it against clean absorbent paper towels. - 7.
 Aliquot 100 μl of Detection Reagent B working solution into each well, seal and incubate at 37°C for 30 min. - 8.
-Repeat the aspiration/wash process 5 times as explained in step 6. - Aliquot 90 μl of TMB Substrate into each well.
+Repeat the aspiration/wash process 5 times as explained in step 6. - 9.
+Aliquot 90 μl of TMB Substrate into each well.
 Seal the plate with a cover and incubate at 37°C for 10-20 min.
 Avoid exposure to light.
 The incubation time is for reference use only, the optimal time should be determined by end user.
 Do not exceed 30 min. - 10.
-Add 50 μl of Stop solution into each well to stop the enzyme reaction.
-It is important that the Stop Solution is mixed quickly and uniformly throughout the microplate to inactivate the enzyme completely. - 11.
+Add 50 μl of Stop solution into each well.
+There should be a color change to yellow.
+Gently tap the plate to ensure thorough mixing. - 11.
 Ensure that there are no fingerprints or water on the bottom of the plate, and that the fluid in the wells is free of bubbles.
 Measure the absorbance at 450 nm immediately.

-This assay is competitive, therefore there is an inverse correlation between PEG concentration in the sample and the absorbance measured.
-Create a graph with the log of the standard concentration (y-axis) and average absorbance measured (x-axis).
+This assay is competitive, therefore there is an inverse correlation between Hepc concentration in the sample and the absorbance measured.
+Create a graph with the log of the standard concentration (y-axis) and absorbance measured (x-axis).
 Apply a best fit trendline through the standard points.
-The PEG concentration of the samples can be interpolated from the standard curve.
+Use this graph calculate sample concentrations based on their OD values.
+If samples have been diluted, the concentration read from the standard curve must be multiplied by the dilution factor.